ocornut/imgui/README.md

 Binaries/Demo
 -------------

 You should be able to build the examples from sources (tested on Windows/Mac/Linux).
 If you don't, let me know!
-If you want to have a quick look at the features of ImGui, you can download Windows binaries of the demo app here.
+If you want to have a quick look at some ImGui features, you can download Windows binaries of the demo app here:
-- [imgui-demo-binaries-20161113.zip](http://www.miracleworld.net/imgui/binaries/imgui-demo-binaries-20161113.zip) (Windows binaries, ImGui 1.49+ 2016/11/13, 5 executables, 588 KB)
+- [imgui-demo-binaries-20170723.zip](http://www.miracleworld.net/imgui/binaries/imgui-demo-binaries-20170723.zip) (Windows binaries, ImGui 1.51+ 2017/07/23, 5 executables, 808 KB)

 Bindings
 --------